 What do you know about the Marais neighborhood in Paris?
 Not much?
 That’s pretty normal, the Marais neighborhood is the place Parisians keep for themselves.
 This neighborhood is their favorite!
 There is the finest architecture; fun, nice and cheap bars, an eccentric and hip crowd, great food and amazing fashion stores.
 The Marais neighborhood has a lot to show you.
 Wanna see and find out more about the Parisian lifestyle?
 Let’s take a walk in the Marais neighborhood!

 Walking in the Marais neighborhood

 Walking in Le Marais, you get to mix with a lot of communities.
 Here, you can find the Jewish community, the Chinese community, and the LBGT community.
 Le Marais has been a trendy place for about twenty years now, I remember when I was a young child that many buildings in Le Marais were dilapidated.
-Since then, they have all been renovated and the district has many beautiful ‘hotel particuliers’ (French for ‘town house’) today.
+Since then, they’ve all been renovated and the district has lots of beautiful ‘hotel particuliers’ (French for ‘town house’) today.

 You’ll notice that the architecture (learn more about Parisian architecture) is very different from what we are used to seeing in Paris with the Haussmann buildings and all.
-That’s precisely what is enjoyable in Le Marais: you have the feeling of being in a secret place.
+That’s precisely what is enjoyable in Le Marais: You have the feeling of being in a secret place, a hidden Parisian gem.

-The last thing you need to know before having a walk in the Marais neighborhood is that on Sunday, because the streets of Le Marais are closed to cars and opened to pedestrians, it is very crowded.
+The last thing you need to know before having a walk in the Marais neighborhood is that on Sundays because the streets of Le Marais are closed to cars and opened to pedestrians, it can get very crowded.
 That’s why, if you want to see what Le Marais looks like peaceful, you should definitely try to go during the week.
 However, I think that if you do this, you will miss my favorite thing about Le Marais, which is the fact that it’s dynamic and crowded.